Your guide to choosing the sit and stand stroller perfect for your preschooler and baby.

 The best: Until the older child reaches 40 lbs, parents can choose where each child sits – and no additional equipment is required.

 Is it for you?
-If you’re looking for a sit and stand stroller that will accommodate your baby and give your older child options, without breaking the bank, this is the sit and stand stroller for you.
+If you’re looking for a stroller that will accommodate your baby and give your older child options, without breaking the bank, this is the one for you.

 * car seat can be placed in either front or rear